 Arrrrgh!
 Yikes!
+No internet in the room.
 What will I do?
 How will I communicate with my classes!
 Oh no, I’ve been sucked up by aliens to a galaxy far, far away!

 Initially, I found my fingers groping for the cell phone while I stared helplessly and clicked furiously -hoping to somehow beat a signal into the phone.
 Then, I tried calling home and discovered that my phone was roaming at $2/minute.
 Well, that won’t work.
 Uh, how will I play Words with Friends?
 How will I update Facebook?

-Next, I logged on the hotel internet and picked up essential emails between conference sessions, checked Facebook, and made my play on Words with Friends.
+Next, I hurried down to the hotel restaurant where they had open wifi and picked up essential emails; checked Facebook, and made my play on Words with Friends.
 Ok, so at least I am somewhat in communication.
 Yep, the students emailed me; no, they didn’t all get their work posted; answered three desperate pleas for help; told them all to read the instructions.

 I can’t work, so maybe I’ll go to the beach after the sessions.